vmware-tanzu/vsphere-kubernetes-drivers-operator/docs/architecture.md

 VDO itself should support as wide a range of Kubernetes and vSphere as possible.
 Users should simply be able to select the latest VDO without having to consider compatibility issues.

-More details on version management can be found [here](https://confluence.eng.vmware.com/pages/viewpage.action?pageId=832096702).

 #### VDO Auto-update Behavior

 When it comes to auto-updates, there will be two kinds of user: Those who want new updates installed eagerly to ensure